 Apart from the tax filing requirements, you need to make sure that your company complies with Dutch Company law.
 It’s important that you prepare proper Financial Statement, and file these statements at the Chamber of Commerce, after being approved during an Annual Shareholders Meeting.

 In case you use the services of a Business Center, it’s important that the Business Center has a manned reception during working hours, and that they are able to contact you within a reasonable time.
 Even if you are residing overseas yourself.

-INCO Business Group can appoint a dedicated Company Officer, to ensure that your company fully complies with all Dutch laws and standards.
+INCO Global Solutions can appoint a dedicated Company Officer, to ensure that your company fully complies with all Dutch laws and standards.

 What does it cost to launch a start-up in The Netherlands?